tsbarrett89/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach will run every item in an array. .map will run every item and run in through a provided function and return the result in a new array

 2. What is the difference between a function and a method?

 3. What is closure?